aiven/aiven-docs/docs/tools/cli/user/user-access-token.md

 -   Expiration time
 -   Token prefix
 -   Description
--   Token\'s max age in seconds
+-   Token's max age in seconds
 -   Extended when used flag
 -   Last used time
 -   Last IP address